Gerosullivan/Pangur/context/ui_spec.md

 ## 1. Screen Layout

-Use responsive layout:
+Use a fixed canvas (no responsive scaling):

-- outer grid, 4 flex rows:

-  - row 1: top-bar div, fixed height (80px)
-  - row 2: incoming-mice-row div, fixed height (80px)
-  - row 3: Central Board Region, fills the leftover height
-  - row 4: action-area div, fixed height (140px)
+- Canvas: `.app-shell` locked to 1376px × 768px with `/assets/background.jpeg` as the backdrop.
+Layout uses pixel units everywhere.
+- Left cluster:
+  - Incoming lane: 542px wide × 54px tall, absolutely positioned on the shell (detached from any column flow) with six fixed slots showing the 😱/🐭 preview.
+  - Board: 542px × 542px board art; keep the 5×5 CSS grid aligned to that fixed pixel size.
+- Right parchment:
+  - Metrics bar: 520px wide × 56px tall near the top-right of the parchment zone.
+  - Right column: 520px wide stack pinned to the right with internal scrolling between its top (≈112px) and bottom (≈40px) offsets so content stays visible inside the shell height.
+- Action/control UI lives inside the right column stack with tutorial + cat info instead of spanning a full-width bottom row.

 - **Top Metrics Bar**

-  - Height: 80px, full width.
+  - Height: 56px, width 520px.
-  - Background: Semi-opaque charcoal (`rgba(20, 24, 32, 0.9)`).
+  - Background: Semi-opaque charcoal (`rgba(20, 24, 32, 0.82)`).
   - Content order (left → right):
     1. Title block `Pangur` with current wave (`Wave 3`).
     2. Grain loss tracker (icon 🌾 + numeric total, e.g., `Grain Loss 12 / 32`).
+Phase label + restart stay on the same line.

 - **Incoming Mice Row**

-  - Height: 80px, full width.
-  - Background: Semi-opaque charcoal (`rgba(20, 24, 32, 0.9)`).
+  - Height: 54px, width: 542px, anchored to the shell (absolute) rather than consuming flow height.
+  - Background: Barn lane art matching the new shell.
   - Left-justified label `Next Wave`, followed by a fixed row of six mouse slots that never changes length.
-  - Meow preview swaps slots to 😱 when Meowge would deter that mouse; remaining slots show 🐭.
+Meow preview swaps slots to 😱 when Meowge would deter that mouse; remaining slots show 🐭.

 - **Central Board Region**

-  - Grid: 5×5 cells with responsive/flexible sizing to fill available space
+  - Grid: 5×5 cells sized to the fixed 542px board.
   - Layout must use CSS Grid so each square maps cleanly to board coordinates (avoid flexbox positioning).
   - Cell Styling:
     - Interior cells: grey.